-The Common Stock has been approved for inclusion in the Nasdaq National Market under the symbol "EMKR."
+The Company has applied for listing of the Common Stock on the Nasdaq National Market under the symbol "EMKR."

 PREFERRED STOCK

 The Company is authorized to issue up to 5,882,353 shares of Preferred Stock that may be issued from time to time in one or more classes or series upon authorization of the Board of Directors.
 The Board of Directors, without further approval of the shareholders, is authorized to designate in any such class or series resolution, such par value and such priorities, power, preferences and relative, participating, optional or other special rights and qualifications, limitations and restrictions as it shall determine.